andkerosine/rainbowth/README.md

 =========

 ### What is this?

-Rainbowth is a Sublime Text 2 plugin that automagically highlights matching parentheses in Lisp and Scheme source code.
+Rainbowth is a Sublime Text 2 plugin that automagically highlights matching parentheses in Lisp source code.
 While the name does imply a certain sequence of colors, the palette used to paint them is entirely configurable; nonetheless, the effect is perhaps best demonstrated when viewed with a theme like [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme/tree/master/textmate):

 ![img](http://i.imgur.com/ja50Z.png)